AprilYUZhang/EUCARPIA2025BiometricsPlantBreeding/README.md

   * https://www.rcpe.ac.uk
   * https://maps.app.goo.gl/73jkUjuGj2oSzkX17

 In addition to the conference we will host a **Satellite workshop on using AlphaSimR & FieldSimR R packages**; 15-16th September 2025.
+Workshop instructors: [Chris Gaynor](https://www.linkedin.com/in/chris-gaynor-136550249/), [Daniel Tolhurst](https://www.linkedin.com/in/daniel-tolhurst-8abb5685/), and [Gregor Gorjanc](https://www.linkedin.com/in/gregorgorjanc/).
 See https://cran.r-project.org/web/packages/AlphaSimR/index.html and https://cran.r-project.org/web/packages/FieldSimR/index.html.

 **Venue for the satellite workshop**:
   * The Easter Bush Campus of The University of Edinburgh (which hosts The Roslin Institute, The Royal Dick School of Veterinary Medicine, The Global Academy of Agriculture and Food Security, and a range of startups and established businesses)